sourcegraph/about/handbook/direction/code-graph/code-insights/index.md

 In order to focus and have a successful initial launch, the Code Insights team is explicitly not working on any of the following until FY23:

-- Code Insights Fully GA on Cloud: due to the multi-tenant nature of cloud, there's additional backend work we'll do in FY23 to make Insights GA on Cloud.
+- Code Insights is GA on Cloud: due to the multi-tenant nature of cloud, there's additional backend work we'll do in FY23 to make Insights GA on Cloud.
 Optimizations we plan to make in FY22H2 will help us quickly plan and support Code Insights on Cloud, but we won't have time for that until FY23H1.
 - Custom Insights Data Import: it's worth exploring what importing data mixed with Code Insights can do, but we first need to stabilize and grow our core product features before adding that complexity.
 We'll explore this in FY23H1.
 - Custom Extension Insights: while some Sourcegraph extensions do and can contribute Code Insights, we're not focused on third-party contributed insights because of the limited excitement initial users had for them.
 We _may_ explore this in FY23H1.
 - Integration with Batch changes: some customers want to visualize batch changes progress in Insights.
 While valuable, Batch changes is also new, so only a subset of customers will get value immediately and we've chosen to delay this work and focus on features that benefit all Code Insights users first.